The Sound of Music

 1/5

-No diverse representation indicated in available information; the setting is historically specific and culturally homogeneous.
+No diverse stakeholder representation indicated in available information; the cast reflects a specific mid-20th-century European cultural context.

 Educational Value